zoo-hair/C-Programming-A-Modern-Approach-2nd-Edition-by-K.N-King-Project-solutions/README.md

 Hello and greetings everyone!
-This directory is solely dedicated for the solutions of the project problems of the book, C Programming A Modern Approach 2nd Edition by K.N King.
-Feel free to give your valuable feedbacks.
+This directory is solely dedicated for the solutions to K. N. King's "C Programming: A Modern Approach, second edition".
+Feedbacks are highly appreciated!